mkd454/GIPHY-API/README.md

 # GIPHY-API

 ## Project Purpose
-The is an app that renders playable gifs for the user to enjoy.
+This is an app that renders playable gifs for the user to enjoy.

 ## Demo
 <img src=''><br> <--Update after putting in portfolio